 - Do NOT take more than the recommended dose without checking with your doctor.

 - Rufinamide may increase the risk of suicidal thoughts or actions in some patients.
 Watch patients who take rufinamide closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

-- Contact your health care provider if your seizures become worse, if you have a new type of seizure, or if you develop a rash associated with a fever.
+- Contact your health care provider if your seizures become worse or if you have a new type of seizure.

 - Hormonal birth control (eg, birth control pills) may not work as well while you are taking rufinamide.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Lab tests, including complete blood cell counts and liver function, may be performed while you use rufinamide.
+- Lab tests may be performed while you use rufinamide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking rufinamide while you are pregnant.
 Rufinamide is found in breast milk.
 Do not breast-feed while taking rufinamide.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: